 GTA West Portfolio is comprised of four single-tenant industrial buildings constructed between 1975 and 1985.
 The buildings within the portfolio total 271,016 square feet of leasable area.
 The properties are located in the GTA, which is home to 40% of Canada's business headquarters.
-The West submarket, where the properties are located, contains Mississauga and Brampton, two of the largest industrial markets in the GTA.
+The West Submarket, where the properties are located, includes Mississauga and Brampton, two of the largest industrial markets in the GTA.
 The area is serviced by the Toronto Pearson International Airport and one of the largest and busiest freeway networks in Canada.
 Overall occupancy for the GTA West Portfolio is 100.0%.
 Certain details with respect to the properties comprising the GTA West Portfolio are as follows:

-Year Built or Property Name GLA Re-developed Key Tenant(s) 12 Indell Lane, Brampton, ON 20,752 1977 Apetito (Canada) Limited 109 Summerlea Road, Brampton, ON 123,871 1981 Accuristix Inc. 1195 Clark Boulevard, Brampton, ON 83,436 1985 Pro-Ply Custom Plywood Inc. 6789 Millcreek Drive, Mississauga, ON 42,957 1975 Comark Inc.
+Year Built or Property Name (1) GLA Redeveloped Key Tenant(s) 12 Indell Lane, Brampton, ON 20,752 1977 Apetito (Canada) Limited 109 Summerlea Road, Brampton, ON 123,871 1981 Accuristix Inc. 1195 Clark Boulevard, Brampton, ON 83,436 1985 Pro-Ply Custom Plywood Inc. 6789 Millcreek Drive, Mississauga, ON 42,957 1975 Comark Inc.

-15 Blair was acquired as part of GTA West Portfolio and subsequently sold.
+^{(1) 15} Blair Drive was also acquired as part of GTA West Portfolio and subsequently sold.